dougdrenkow/NAF-test/README.md

-Because this test involved using Gulp and BrowserSync, I thought it would be a good match for using Google's Web Starter Kit as a starting point, which offers many advantages:
+Because this test involved using Gulp and BrowserSync, I thought it would be a good match for using Google's Web Starter Kit as a starting point, which offers many advantages (and accounts for all those "contributors," above):

 ## Overview